Developer Guide¶

 This project is designed to provide reusable Clinical Reasoning modules for any Java and HAPI based application.
 This includes:

-- Android, as part of the Google FHIR SDK
+- Android, as part of the Android FHIR SDK

 - eCR Now, the CDC's reference implementation for contagious disease surveillance